muakone/v0-aegis-gateway-mvp/TECHNICAL_IMPLEMENTATION.md

 **Judge Questions & Answers:**

 **Q: "How do you access system-level information without admin privileges?"**
-A: "Agent requires admin installation once.
-After that, it runs with elevated privileges (like antivirus software).
-On macOS, we use System Extensions API.
-On Windows, we use Windows Management Instrumentation (WMI)."
+A: "The agent would require admin installation once.
+After that, it would run with elevated privileges (like antivirus software).
+On macOS, we'd use System Extensions API.
+On Windows, we'd use Windows Management Instrumentation (WMI)."

 **Q: "What if the agent is disabled or uninstalled?"**
-A: "If the agent stops reporting for 5 minutes, the device's trust score drops to 0, and all access is revoked.
-Backend treats 'agent offline' as 'device compromised'."
+A: "If the agent stops reporting for 5 minutes, the device's trust score would drop to 0, and all access would be revoked.
+The backend would treat 'agent offline' as 'device compromised'."

 ---